w3c/automotive-viss2/README.md

 All files and artifacts in this repository are licensed under the provisions of the license provided by the LICENSE file in this repository.

 # W3C_VehicleSignalInterfaceImpl
-This project implements the Gen2 specification under development at <a href="https://github.com/w3c/automotive">W3C Automotive Working Group</a>.<br>
+This project implements the W3C VISS v2 specification under development at <a href="https://github.com/w3c/automotive">W3C Automotive Working Group</a>.<br>

 # Starting and building the server